ydb-platform/benchhelpers/tpcc/ydb/README.md

 EOF
 ```

-For a regular installation to install all the dependencies and TPC-C, you can use the following command:
+For a regular installation to install all the dependencies and TPC-C (except Java 21), you can use the following command:
 ```
 ./setup_tpcc_nodes.sh --hosts tpcc.hosts
 exec -l $SHELL